30 Jun 2025

 Work across functions.

-Understand the business beyond the brand funnel.
+Understand the business beyond sales.

 Support value creation across the chain—from strategy to culture to capital allocation.